 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-The Directors made the following judgements and estimates in preparing the financial statements:
+The Directors made the following judgements and estimates in preparing the Financial Statements:

-3.1 Impairment of player registrations
+3.1 Impairment of player registration

-The valuation of intangible assets is given consideration by the directors.
+The valuation of intangible assets is given consideration by the Directors.
 Under certain circumstances; such as permanent player injury or incompatibility with senior management, either of which would indicate that the player would be unlikely to play for the club again, the Directors may commence an impairment review.
-The following are examples of factors which would be taken into account:
+The following factors would be taken into account:

-- A career ending injury - A player who has irreconcilable difference with senior management
+- A career ending injury - A player who has irrecoverable differences with senior management

-The impairment will be based on the directors best estimate of disposal value taking in to account recent player disposals by the club and other clubs as well as any offers received for the player.
-When an impairment charge is considered necessary it is charged to the profit and loss account in the period in order to reduce the carrying value of the player to the player's fair value less any costs to sell.
+The impairment will be based on the Directors best estimate of disposal value taking in to account recent player disposals by the Club and other Clubs, as well as any offers received for the player.
+When an impairment charge is considered necessary it is charged to the Profit and Loss Account in the period in order to reduce the carrying value of the player to the player's fair value less any costs to sell.